 What was my primary focus to get Youtube subscribers?

-The primary focus was how do I make money selling courses and a bunch of the videos on my channel that has got me a lot of Youtube subscribers were all geared toward making money and selling courses which worked.
+My primary focus was how do I make money selling courses and a bunch of the videos on my channel that have got me a lot of YouTube subscribers were all geared toward making money and selling courses which worked.

 I’ve got to the point where I don’t want to make video courses anymore.
 I’d rather just give you all the information for free instead of trying to sell you on something.